 It is important to ask the healthcare providers at the health center about services available in the area.

 Yes.
 Student Health Services is a primary care practice providing care to Widener University students.
 The health center should be the first place you go, if you need advice about your health.
 We examine and treat you if you are sick, answer your questions if you want to know more about staying well, and we will refer you to the best off-campus specialists or hospitals if you need more care.
 Most health care received at Student Health Services is free.
 We care what happens to our students and we understand how frightening it can be to receive healthcare in a country where the language and customs are not your own.

 Can my family members be treated at the Student Health Center?

 Student Health Services does not offer healthcare to family members of university students.
-However, we will refer families to off-campus healthcare providers.

 Is my health care confidential?

 Yes.
 All health services records are confidential and can be released only with written permission.
 Requests for copies of medical records require a 48 hour waiting period.